intel/dffml/docs/arch/alice/discussion/0000/index.md

 >
 > Artificial Life Is Coming Eventually
 >
 > How do we build it with intention?
-We flush it out conceptually via this set of volumes holding our collective thoughts on what a system we could cohabitate with would look like.
-We follow trains if thought to their logical conclusions when making predictions about the future.
-We implement and validate in order to ensure that a transparent entity with the collective’s best interests at heart is the most powerful among those that are created.
+We flush it out conceptually via our collective thoughts on what a system would look like that we could cohabitate with.
+We follow trains of thought to their logical conclusions when making predictions about the future.
+We implement and validate in order to ensure that a transparent entity with the collective’s best interests at heart is ubiquitously adopted.

 ## Rolling Alice